As the world re-opens on the other side of COVID, a question for you today.

 Are churches behaving like malls in the age of Amazon, just hoping for people to shop again?

 The mall and retail industry, which, pre-COVID, already had its share of challenges and decline, is not in denial that whatever normal emerges from this post-pandemic world, it will not be kind to retailers.

 Sometimes it feels to me like mid-pandemic church leaders are behaving like pre-pandemic retailers, banking everything on people returning once things are normal again.

 I’m surprised by the number of comments, messages, and emails I get from leaders who assure me that people are just waiting to gather again and everything will be fine.

 Well, yes.
 But not so fast.
 And not so absolute.

-First, of course people are anxious to gather in person again.
+First, of course people are excited to gather in person again.
 And yes, actual in-person gatherings and human connection are critical to human flourishing and the mission of the church.

 But they’re not the only way you can be the church.

 If you limit your ministry to in-person gatherings, or over-focus on in-person gatherings, you’ll overinvest in a method and miss the bigger mission.If you limit your future ministry to in-person gatherings, or over-focus on in-person gatherings, you'll overinvest in a method and miss the bigger mission.
 Click To Tweet